Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 For the case of a dipole coupling between $N_R$ and $\nu_\mu$, we also show the region of parameter space which could explain the MiniBooNE anomaly~\cite{MiniBooNE:2007uho} as the brown shaded box in the middle panel of Fig.~\ref{fig:dipoleNMMlimits}.
 A 100 ton liquid argon detector at the FPF would nearly probe the relevant region of interest.
 We also note that the FPF neutrino detectors will be able to narrow the gap between neutrino-based searches and supernova constraints in the low mass region for dipole couplings to electron and muon neutrinos.

 To place our study of neutrino magnetic moments at the forward LHC detector in a more global context, we mention below projected sensitivities at certain future proposed experiments.
 Ref.~\cite{schwetz2021constraining} projected bounds at DUNE from searches for $N_R$ decay to photons within the near (far) detector for $\nu_{e,~\mu}$ ($\nu_\tau$), with or without an accompanying signal from proximate $N_R$ production.
 Similarly, the expected bounds from $N_R$ decay at the Fermilab Short-Baseline Neutrino program (for magnetic moments with $\nu_{e,~\mu}$ only) and SHIP~\cite{Alekhin_2016} have been computed~\cite{Magill_2018}.
 In addition, the double-bang signature from $N_R$ production and decay has been investigated in the context of IceCube~\cite{Coloma_2017}.
 All of these limits are complementary to ours.
 Unlike those based on pure up-scattering, they get somewhat less constraining for light $N_R$ due to the requirement that the $N_R$ decay inside the detector.
 Additional future constraints are possible at low $N_R$ masses, below roughly 10~MeV.
 In particular, SuperCDMS~\cite{SuperCDMS:2017nns} could limit the dipole portal by considering solar neutrinos up-scattering off nuclei to sterile states~\cite{Shoemaker_2019}.
 Borexino and Super-Kamiokande also constrain the dipole portal for light $N_R$ due to the possibility of solar neutrinos up-scattering within the Earth and then decaying within neutrino detectors~\cite{plestid2021luminous,Agostini:2018uly,PhysRevD.94.052010}.
+Finally, Ref.~\cite{Miranda:2021kre} studies transition neutrino magnetic moments using future coherent elastic neutrino-nucleus scattering (CE$\nu$NS) or elastic neutrino-electron scattering (E$\nu$ES) experiments.
 A particular strength of the present analysis is that competitive new limits can be achieved across a wide range of $N_R$ masses, both for light $N_R$ due to the lack of a requirement for the $N_R$ to decay near its production point, and for heavy $N_R$ because of the high energies of LHC neutrinos.

 {\textbf {\textit {Conclusions.--}}} The existence of nonzero neutrino magnetic moments is implied by neutrino masses, and the need for BSM physics in the neutrino sector suggests the importance of searches for magnetic moments in the neutrino sector that could be larger than the typical expectation given the neutrino mass scale.
 In particular, in the presence of heavy right-handed neutrinos, dipole interactions between the active neutrinos and new states face relatively few constraints due to kinematic limits on the production of the sterile states.
 In this work, we have demonstrated the capability of neutrino detectors at the LHC to search for these couplings.